hariharansr2004/Java-Cheat-Sheet/README.md

 # Coupling in Java

-Coupling in Java refers to the degree of interdependence between different modules or classes in a software system.
-It measures how closely classes or components are connected.
+Coupling in Java refers to the degree of interdependence between different components or classes in a software system.
 In a well-designed software system, it's generally desirable to have **low coupling**.
-This promotes modularity, reusability, and maintainability.
 <br>

 ## Types of Coupling in Java

 ### Loose Coupling
 Loose coupling in Java refers to designing classes and components in a way that minimizes their interdependence.
-In a loosely coupled system, classes or modules are independent, meaning that changes in one module do not require changes in other modules.
+In a loosely coupled system, classes are independent, meaning that changes in one class do not require changes in other classes.
 This promotes modularity, ease of maintenance, and code reusability.

 ### Tight Coupling
 Tight coupling in Java refers to a situation where classes or modules are highly interdependent, meaning that changes in one module often require changes in other modules.
 Tight coupling can lead to code that is difficult to maintain, as modifications in one part of the system can inadvertently affect other parts.